 (7) The LA Act section 18 does not apply to a licence referred to in subsection (1) that is granted to a person who is a party to the Agreement.

+[Section 7 amended by No. 35 of 2007 s.
+90.]

 8. Easements affecting the reserve

 (1) The LA Act Minister may, under the LA Act section 144, grant an easement in respect of land that is part of the reserve for a gas processing project purpose, even though that land is part of the reserve, but subject to section 9.